The Speed You Need

 Over time, the Tai Chi exponent continually strives to smooth the projections and hollows into a steady, continuous movement expressed in unwavering curvilinear patterns.
 You just can’t achieve this by starting with rapid movement.
 You have to go slowly and with relaxation because, at fast speeds, you are not able to use observational awareness to see or feel your mistakes, and you’ll gloss over the jerkiness or slur your movements or otherwise err.
 In doing so, your habitual practice, which should strive toward perfection, instead will build the error into your movement patterns.

 The next level of continuity is that one should progress through the form at an even pace, each posture moving at a steady speed, without hesitation or break in the flow of energy, into the next.
-Usually in Tai Chi, this pace is leisurely, though once one understands the movements through slowness, it is useful to sometimes practice the form at faster speeds because that reveals information about the movements that might be masked by slow pacing.
-But moving slowly through the postures, connecting one set of smooth movements with the next and so on in a steady progression through the form, trains the body to shift directions and actions as a functional unit, efficiently and without tension, so that if and when the time comes to use the movements rapidly, the body simply reacts as a unit according to the situation.
+Usually in Tai Chi, this pace is leisurely, though once one understands the movements through slowness, it is useful to sometimes practice the form at faster speeds—or even to speed up and slow down—because that reveals information about the movements that might be masked by practicing only at a slow pace.
+Moving slowly through the postures, connecting one set of smooth movements with the next and so on in a steady progression through the form, also trains the body to shift directions and actions as a functional unit, efficiently and without tension, so that if and when the time comes to use the movements rapidly, the body simply reacts as a unit according to the situation.

 Steady pacing also has its mental aspect, for it can be a mental challenge to maintain a steady pace throughout the form.
 There is that already-mentioned urge to constantly speed up that must be conquered.
 Patience and perseverance are parts of the mental exercise imparted by Tai Chi.